netdata/netdata/packaging/installer/methods/cloud-providers.md

 To see the full list of approved methods for each operating system/version we support, see our [distribution matrix](../../DISTRIBUTIONS.md).
 That table will guide you to the various supported methods for your cloud instance.

-If you have issues with Netdata after installation, look to the sections below to find any post-installation configuration steps for your cloud provider.
+If you have issues with Netdata after installation, look to the sections below to find the issue you're experiencing, followed by the solution for your provider.

+## Post-installation configuration

+Some cloud providers require you take additional steps to properly configure your instance or its networking to access all of Netdata's features.

-## Add a firewall rule to access Netdata's dashboard
+### Add a firewall rule to access Netdata's dashboard

 If you cannot access Netdata's dashboard on your cloud instance via `http://HOST:19999`, and instead get an error page from your browser that says, "This site can't be reached" (Chrome) or "Unable to connect" (Firefox), you may need to